jbomotti/Hangman-tutorial/Lecture-06-connecting-js-display/recipe.md

 		- comment out the js line
 	xx. build action in a Guess button
 		- [html] add id for the 3 button (e.g #guess-button)

-		- create a variable for the start button
+		- [js] create a variable for the guess button
 			- [js] var using the getELementById method
 			- create a simple test function in js ("alert")